 It is also a time when Jewish people commemorate God giving the Torah (TORE-ah) to His people.
 The Torah consists of the first five books of the Bible in particular and God’s collective instructions to the Nation of Israel.
 When God gave them the Torah, He revealed Himself further to the Jewish people and called them into a closer relationship with Himself.
 His Word highlighted His holiness and provided instruction for righteous living.
 God’s Law further set apart the Jewish people as His chosen ones.
 Today, Shavuot commemorates both God’s provision of food and the gift of His Word.

 The date of Shavuot is tied to Passover.
 God’s instructions for setting the date for this Feast were to count seven weeks from the Sabbath after Passover.
 The Hebrew word Shavuot alludes to this.
 It is translated as “weeks,” which gives the holy day another name: the Feast of Weeks.
-Shavuot has one other name – Pentecost – because it occurs on the 50th day, the Hebrew word for 50.
+Shavuot has one other name – Pentecost – because it occurs on the 50th day, the Greek word for 50.

 “Then you are to count from the morrow after the Shabbat … seven complete Shabbatot.
 Until the morrow after the seventh Shabbat you are to count fifty days, and then present a new grain offering to Adonai.”

 In Shavuot, as with all the Feasts, we see a picture of a future event within God’s plan of redemption.
 God gave the Torah at Shavuot to instruct His people.
 Centuries after God gave the Law on Mount Sinai, He promised there would come a day when He would write His law on the hearts of His people.
 At Pentecost, after Jesus’ resurrection and ascension to Heaven, God fulfilled that promise when He gave the Holy Spirit to indwell all who place their faith in Messiah Yeshua (Jesus).